arangodb/docs/3.10/graphs-pregel.md

    between vertices) then the simple **connected components** algorithm named `"connectedcomponents"` is suitable.

-   It is a very simple and fast algorithm, but will only work correctly on undirected graphs.
+   It is a very simple and fast algorithm, but only works correctly on undirected graphs.
 Your results on directed graphs may vary, depending on how connected your components are.